AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Histolecty/School of Summoning/Frenzy Mote.md

 **Vision:** Nullvision
 **Speed:** 30' flying (hover)

-**At Higher Levels:** You may summon an additional mote for each 2 levels above 1st.
+**At Higher Levels:**
+* (+2) You may summon an additional mote.
 A creature may have up to one frenzy mote attached to them, and you may move any amount of them using the same quick action.